Chon-Ji Pattern – Preview & Insights

 What level learns Chon-Ji?

-It is the first pattern taught at 9th and 8th gup.
+It is the first pattern taught at 9th gup.

 What does Chon-Ji mean?